By design, Quilt is backed by Amazon S3 and scales to billions of objects and petabytes of data. The underlying limitations of S3 apply.

 To ensure usability and quick package pushes, the Quilt web catalog imposes the following limits on pushes.
 These limits do not apply to the

 Package size (data; via promotion or from an S3 directory)

-Maximum number of files per push
+Maximum number of files per push (soft limit)

 As of this writing, with sufficient client-side memory, you can comfortable scale Quilt packages to at least one million objects per package, with no practical limit on object size (save S3's 5 TB per object limit).
 A fast network, or better yet an AWS compute instance in the same region as your Quilt S3 buckets, is recommended.